McNuttLab1/McNuttLab/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

 We collaborate with an array of exceptional teams from across the globe and continually seek out fresh and unique perspectives.
-Our goal is to advance the frontiers of data science and to mentor the next generation of data scientists.
+Our goal is to advance the frontiers of science and to mentor the next generation of scientists.

 {%
   include button.html